 Some key benefits of adopting a defined contribution approach include the following:

 If you want to break free from traditional group health insurance, PeopleKeep can help.
 Our HRA administration platform makes it easy to offer your employees a defined contribution for their healthcare expenses.
-Contact an HRA specialist to learn more.
+Schedule a call with an HRA specialist to learn more.